Taken too soon: Retired soldier remembered as good teammate in life, battle - Salisbury Post

 “Uncle, we are going to work out, and we are going to do it today,” Mosley recalled his nephew saying during one visit.

-Lately, Wendell was working on training two German shepherd he brought home.
+Lately, Wendell was working on training two German shepherds he brought home.
 Amelia laughed when she said Wendell started with one dog and added a second from the same litter while saying, “The dog was lonely and needed brothers and sisters.”

 He took one on long walks in the morning and the other in the afternoon.
 Wendell would frequently give the dogs commands while walking and position himself closest to traffic, putting himself between his dogs and cars on the road.